JoeKnittel/joeknittel.github.io/_posts/2021-02-14-Managing-Databases-Using-SQL-and-Interacting-with-them-in-R.md

 **Updating** – many people can simultaneously manage a database

-**Data Integrity** – the database’s model ensures that all data maintain a pre-specified form, ensuring consistency and validity
+**Data Integrity** – the database’s model necessitates that all data maintain a pre-specified form, ensuring consistency and validity

 ### Database Models